 The nature and type of information collected is dependent on the nature of our dealings with you.

 We only collect, use and hold personal information for the purposes of:

 - Providing services to you, or others as instructed by you; and

 - Carrying out our business functions, including meeting any legal and professional requirements.

 Normally, we collect personal information directly from the person to whom the information relates although due to the nature of our business we may also require you to provide us with information about other people relevant to your case.

-Information that we may collect could include contact details, financial information, employment arrangements, bank details, details of children and so forth.
-Such information is collected via telephone conversations, face-to-face meetings and interviews, and forms.
+Information that we may collect could include identification, concession cards, contact details, financial information, employment arrangements, bank details, details of children and property and so forth.
+Such information is collected via telephone conversations, face-to-face meetings and interviews, emails and forms.